 Nick began working part-time at Sanilac Broadcasting as a board runner at the age of fifteen.
 Upon graduating from high school, he attended college at Central Michigan University and received his bachelors degree in Broadcasting and Journalism.
 While there, he worked as a reporter for CMU Public Radio.
 After receiving his diploma, Nick headed back to Sandusky for another stint with Sanilac Broadcasting before pursuing an opportunity to work for several radio stations in Grand Rapids.

 When Nick received the call offering him the Assistant Manager position at Sanilac Broadcasting he was ecstatic.
 He couldn’t be happier returning to his hometown and working with people he’s known most of his life.
-You can catch him on the air during the news at noon, as well as the host of the Homegrown Radio Show on Saturdays from 3:00 p.m. to 4:00 p.m. on WMIC.
+You can catch him on the air during the evening news, as well as the host of the Homegrown Radio Show on Saturdays from 3:00 p.m. to 4:00 p.m. on WMIC.

 Polka host Paul Osentoski grew up in St Clair County and attended Marysville High School and St. Clair County Community College.
 Paul has the been the host of the Polka Show since 1979 and has been working for Sanilac Broadcasting full time since 1981.
 In 1996 has was honored as the Great Lakes Polka Association’s “Favorite DJ” and in 2004 was invited to join the Michigan Polka Hall of Fame.
 Paul laments about the “old days” in radio when recordings were on vinyl or on tape.
 His knowledge of Polkas and Classic Country is second to none.
 You can hear him spinning the Polkas Saturdays from 1:00 to 3:00, and Sundays from 1:00 to 4:00.